 Sometimes it can be difficult to significantly limit social media use and a total break is required.

 The benefits of a fast are that it gives our brains a break from the constant flow of stimulation through social media.
 That leads to feeling more relaxed, and less stressed, sleeping better and being more active and socially engaged.

 A fast from social media could be anything from a day once a week, to a week or a month’s one off break.

 Some families take a break from all screens when they go away on holidays for a few weeks.
-I do find it a blessing in Western Australia that there are so many places outside our city that have limited or no reception.
+I do find it a blessing in Western Australia that there are so many places outside our city that have limited or no mobile phone reception and Internet access.
 So you just have to be offline!

 Some people plan for a month’s break during the summer.
 Then use that time for rest, reflection and relaxation.